 ENG347 English Novel (3)

 A survey of the English novel and its development as a new genre (beginning mid Eighteenth century).
 It will include representative novels from over two centuries up to the present, selected from writers such as Sterne, Defoe, Fielding, Smollett, Austen, Bronte, Dickens, Eliot, Hardy, Conrad, Woolf, Lawrence, Cary, Naipal, Forester, Waugh, Murdoch, Burgess, and Fowles.

 ENG355 Special Topics (3)

-Special topics courses are offered periodically as electives when courses are developed that deviate from offerings of the established curriculum, but are nonetheless consistent with departmental goals.
+Special topics courses are offered periodically as electives when courses are developed that deviate from offerings of the established curriculum.

 ENG371 Development of Drama I (3)

 An intensive study of the development of the drama from Aeschylus to Ibsen.
 Part I will cover drama from Greek times through the Renaissance exclusive of Shakespeare.
 Development of Drama I is required of English-Secondary Education majors.

 An intensive study of the development of the drama from Aeschylus to Ibsen.
 Part II will cover drama from the seventeenth century to Ibsen.
 Development of Drama I is required of English-Secondary Education majors.